modelscope/FunASR/funasr/runtime/docs/SDK_tutorial.md

 ([简体中文](./SDK_tutorial_zh.md)|English)

-# FunASR Offline File Transcription Service Convenient Deployment Tutorial
+# FunASR Offline File Transcription Service

 FunASR provides an offline file transcription service that can be easily deployed on a local or cloud server.
 The core is the FunASR open-source runtime-SDK.
 It integrates various capabilities such as speech endpoint detection (VAD) and Paraformer-large speech recognition (ASR) and punctuation restoration (PUNC) released by the speech laboratory of the Damo Academy in the Modelscope community.
 It has a complete speech recognition chain and can recognize audio or video of tens of hours into punctuated text.
 Moreover, it supports transcription for hundreds of simultaneous requests.